February 4, 2012 By Dave Rongey ©2007-2012Author - Licensed Electrical Contractor Filed under Electrical Repair

-- Here they are spliced into old aluminum coated copper wires that service the switches, receptacles, and lighting of the house.
+- The wiring is spliced into old aluminum coated copper wires that service the switches, receptacles, and lighting of the house.

 - Is this stranded wire legal code and proper wiring, or should I disconnect the stranded wire and connect solid #14 wire from the 15 amp circuit breakers to the old aluminum coated copper wire in the old gutted fuse box.